I have notice I have a tendency to focus on the negative while ignoring the positives in my life.

 There was a time when leaving my house was something I dreaded.
 I often found myself not leaving the house and realizing at the end of the week I had never stepped outside.
 Those were dark times.
 My fear of the dangers that existed in the “real” world kept me safely confined to my house.
-I knew that staying in the house I could avoid the potential threats that were present as soon as I walked outside.
+I knew that staying in the house, I could avoid the potential threats that were present as soon as I walked outside.
 These were lonely times, times of anxiety and times of avoidance.
 Eventually, I came to the point where I knew I had to stop living this way and venture out into the “real” world.
 I had to find a way to overcome and gain freedom from these conceived threats.
 Over time I have made progress.
 Although, sometimes I still find myself staying in the house for days at a time.
 There are days when it seems safer to stay inside the house when my wife is at work.
-So I give into my need to feel safe and stay in the house with my service dog, three cats and four fish.
-However, it gets boring and I become dissatisfied with not doing anything.
+So I give in to my need to feel safe and stay in the house with my service dog, three cats, and four fish.
+However, it gets boring, and I become dissatisfied with not doing anything.
 Which leads down the road to depression and that is just a quick downhill progression to disaster.

 I Have Always Enjoyed Trains.

 I like to watch trains and listen to the sounds the trains make as they pass.
 I enjoy listening to the clanging of the crossing bells and watching the blinking lights on the barriers as they come down.
 I enjoy riding trains and feeling the movement of the cars as they cross over the tracts.
-I enjoy the rhythmic clicking that is made as the wheels of the train pass over the rail joiners.
+I appreciate the rhythmic clicking that is made as the wheels of the train pass over the rail joiners.

 The most exciting part of my train fascination is attending train and railroad shows and the thrill of searching for and finding a great treasure.
 The fascination with trains and railroads eventually led me to start selling railroad items on eBay, which at best is a hit or miss endeavor.
 So one day, I had the idea of instead of just attending a train show, I might actually see if I could sell items at a train show.
 So my wife and I decided to give it a shot and see if we could actually sell items.
-Our first attempt, while not great, showed we had the potential of selling at train shows.
+Our first attempt, while not exceptional, showed we had the potential of selling at train shows.
 So we set out to start building a train show business, we are doing pretty well so far.
 We are still learning, trying to figure out pricing and the whole profit margin game.
-But we have found a good mix of items to sell and are now working with four wholesalers.
+But we have found a right mix of items to sell and are now working with four wholesalers.
 Our next big step is to start looking for better places to buy our railroad memorabilia and documents at a lower cost than we are doing now.